-Ethernet Orchestra is an Internet based networked music ensemble exploring cross-cultural improvisatory collaboration through telematic audio platforms.
+Ethernet Orchestra is an Internet based networked music ensemble exploring intercultural improvisatory collaboration through telematic audio platforms.
 The ensemble features musicians from a diverse range of cultures and musical traditions and combines an array of instruments including Mongolian horse fiddle & throat singing, tabla, Persian tanbur & tar blended with Buchla synthesizer, guitar, trumpet, sax and Max/MSP processing.

 Recent live performances include ZERO SPACE Conference 2013 at University of Virginia, Charlottesville, UpStage Festival of Cyberformance, 2nd Tehran Digital Art Exhibition, Tehran, Kunstmuhle Gallery, Brausnchweig, Germany, O-Town Sound, New York and Bon Marche Studio, University of Technology, Sydney.